sonatype-nexus-community/nexus-blobstore-azure-cloud/README.md

 Remember:

-* Use this contribution at the risk tolerance that you have
+* Use this contribution at the risk tolerance that you have.
+* There are some incomplete features and known issues.
 * Do NOT file Sonatype support tickets related to Azure Cloud support
 * DO file issues here on GitHub, so that the community can pitch in